Relrin/terraform-sage/README.md

     P.S.
 Also see the [project structure](#project-structure) section for more information about recommended project structure.

-6. Create the base template (I recommend to name it as `main.tpl`), that stores main definition of your resources and a backend storage for Terraform state.
+6. Create the base template (I recommend to name it as the `main.tpl`), that stores main definition of your resources and a backend storage for Terraform state.
 For making the writing base template easier, I recommend you to start with from `main.tf` module where you will describe everything what you need and then rename it to `main.tpl`.
 After when all resources / modules are described you will need to specify one of available [backend storages](https://www.terraform.io/docs/backends/types/index.html) for Terraform states, and then append `{{CONFIG_NAME}}` string to the key (which is basically is the file name for Terraform state), like this:
     ```
     terraform {
       backend "s3" {